Lionsberg/lionsberg-wiki/Lionsberg System Design/The Way/Concepts and Ideas/Lionsberg.md

 # Lionsberg

-Lionsberg is first an Idea of a New World and New Way of Being.
+Lionsberg is an Idea of a New World and New Way of Being.

 [[The Idea]] is being concretely expressed through a Community, System, Platform, and Experience purpose-built to bring [[The Idea]] into [[Reality]].